What do you gain by working in Open Cages?

 What does Open Cages gain from your work?

-This is not only a fundraising & marketing role: you will join Open Cages leadership in its early stages of formation.
+This is not only a campaigning role: you will join Open Cages leadership in its early stages of formation.
 You will have the opportunity not only to learn and grow in your role but also take ownership of and shape the future of the organisation as one of its first employees.
 Finally, you will help us create and maintain a strong organisational culture based on effectiveness, autonomy and critical thinking.

 What do we require from you?